mic-max/strawpoll-v2/README.md

 - Feature: Set voting time limit or end time
 - Feature: Optionally add captchas before letting a user vote
 - Feature: Hide results until user has voted ??
-- Design: Make sure tabbing works to go to the next element
-	- It should create the poll when you press enter
 - Test: Test on all major browsers
 - Test: Add unit tests
 - Test: Improve the logging